resgateio/resgate/resprotocol.md

 **error**
 Is REQUIRED on error.
-MUST NOT exist on success.
+MUST be omitted on success.
 The value MUST be an error object as defined in the [Error object](#error-object) section.

 ## Error object